-We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high quality information.
-If you would like to tell us about a blog, nominate them by emailing us at firstname.lastname@example.org!
+We’ve carefully selected these blogs because they are actively working to educate, inspire, and empower their readers with frequent updates and high-quality information.
+If you would like to nominate a blog, email us at email@example.com!

 Living with Atrial Fibrillation

 Travis Van Slooten was diagnosed with AFib on Father's Day in 2006.
 The diagnosis changed his life, and he uses his experience to inspire and educate others living with this condition.
 His blog covers a wide range of topics to help readers cope with their symptoms.
 He offers practical suggestions for preventing an attack, as well as advice on how to stop an attack in progress.

 Dr. John M

 Dr. John Mandrola is a cardiac electrophysiologist specializing in heart rhythm disorders.
 So, if you're looking for reliable answers to your AFib questions, he’s the guy to follow!
 His blog features general information about AFib as well as posts on medications and treatments and how to manage AFib in a variety of lifestyles.
 His objective is simple: to help readers gain an in-depth understanding of this condition so they know what to expect before and after treatments.

 My AFib Experience Blog